tuanqatphs/scoremodel/README.md

 ## 3  Bolton Wanderers Liverpool 1.069974 1.5090408
 Other packages
 There are some other packages out there that have similar functionality as this package.
 The regista package implements a more general interface to fit the Dixon-Coles model.
 The fbRanks package implements only the Dixon-Coles time weighting functionality, but has a lot of other features.
 In footBayes you can fit models with Bayesian procedures.
 The package includes several models, including bivariate Poisson models and models with time-varying attack and defense parameters.

+I'm trying to break down your code into snaller pieces for a better understanding but I can't get it at some points 1/ About making the dummy attack and defence matrix

+As I understand, we need to create a matrix including the coefficients for the parameters intercept, home field advantage and 40 attack and defence paramters for 20 teams.
+So I thought that the xmat matrix shape was (760, 42)?
+Also, when you solve out the math, why you subtract one more column?

+2/ The constraints

+Can you explain what these lines of code do?
+# Sum-to-zero constraint for the first team.
+xmata[team1_stacked == all_teams[1]] = -1
+xmatd[team2_stacked == all_teams[1]] = -1

+I notice that the sum of attack abilities sum up to 0 but the sum of defence abilities doesn't.
+I'm not sure if the above lines of code are related.

+3/